-- Assignments relating to accounts and financial information: - Reviewing and discussing with management and the statutory auditors the following items: - the consistency and appropriateness of the accounting methods adopted for establishment of the corporate and consolidated financial statements, - the consolidation perimeter,
+- Assignments relating to accounts and financial information: - Reviewing and discussing with management and the statutory auditors the following items: - the consistency and appropriateness of the accounting methods adopted for establishment of the corporate and consolidated financial statements, - the consolidation perimeter, - the draft annual and consolidated accounts, semi-annual and quarterly consolidated financial statements along with their notes, and especially off-balance sheet arrangements,

-- the draft annual and consolidated accounts, semi-annual and quarterly consolidated financial statements along with their notes, and especially off-balance sheet arrangements, - > the quality, comprehensiveness, accurateness and sincerity of the financial statements, - Hearing the statutory auditors reporting on their review, including any comments and suggestions they may have made in the scope of their audit. - Examining the draft press releases related to the Group financial results and propose any modification deemed necessary, - Reviewing the report on form 20-F and the "document de reference", - Raising any financial and accounting question that appears important to it. - Assignments relating to risk management and internal control: - Review with the General Management (i) the Company's policy on risk management, (ii) the analysis made by the Company of its major risks (risk mapping) and (iii) the programs put in place to monitor them, - Review with the General Management (i)the role and responsibilities with respect to internal control; (ii) the principles / rules of internal control defined by the Company on its general internal control environment (governance, ethics, delegation of authority, information systems...) and on the key processes (treasury, purchase, closing of the accounts, fixed assets...), (iii) the internal control quality as perceived by the Company and (iv) the significant deficiencies, if any, identified by the Company or reported by the external auditors (section L.823-16 of the French code of commerce) as well as the corrective actions put into place, - Review (i) the Report of the Chairman on Board of Directors' Composition, Preparation and Organization of the Board of Directors' Work, on Internal Control and Risk Management and (ii) the conclusions of the external auditors on such report. - Assignments relating to internal audit: - Reviewing with General Management: - > the organization and operation of internal audit, - Its activities and notably the missions proposed in the scope of the internal audit plan approved by the general management and presented to the Committee, - Results of internal audit reviews. - Assignments relating to external audit: - Reviewing with the statutory auditors their annual audit plan, - Hearing, if necessary, the statutory auditors without the management being present,
+- the quality, comprehensiveness, accuracy and sincerity of the financial statements, - Hearing the statutory auditors report on their review, including any comments and suggestions they may have made in the scope of their audit. - Examining the draft press releases related to the Group financial results and proposing any modifications deemed necessary, - Reviewing the annual report on Form 20-F and the "Document de Référence", - Raising any financial and accounting question that appears important to it. - Assignments relating to risk management and internal control: - Reviewing with the management (i) the Company's policy on risk management, (ii) the analysis made by the Company of its major risks (risk mapping) and (iii) the programs put in place to monitor them, - Reviewing with the management (i) the role and responsibilities with respect to internal control; (ii) the principles and rules of internal control defined by the Company on its general internal control environment (governance, ethics, delegation of authority, information systems...) and on the key processes (treasury, purchase, closing of the accounts, fixed assets...), (iii) the internal control quality as perceived by the Company and (iv) significant deficiencies, if any, identified by the Company or reported by the external auditors (article L.823-16 of the French Commercial Code) as well as the corrective actions put into place, - Reviewing (i) the Report of the Chairman on Board of Directors' Composition, Preparation and Organization of the Board of Directors' Work, and Internal Control and Risk Management and (ii) the conclusions of the external auditors on this report. - Assignments relating to internal audit: - Reviewing with management: - the organization and operation of the internal audit, - ➤ the activities and in particular the missions proposed in the scope of the internal audit plan approved by management and presented to the Committee, - results of internal audit reviews. - Assignments relating to external audit: - Reviewing with the statutory auditors their annual audit plan, - Hearing, if necessary, the statutory auditors without management being present, - Monitoring the procedure for selection of the auditors and issuing a recommendation to the Board of Directors on the statutory auditors whose appointment is to be submitted to the shareholders' meeting,

-- Monitoring the procedure for selection of the auditors and issuing a recommendation to the Board of Directors on the statutory auditors whose appointment is to be submitted to the shareholders' meeting, - Monitoring the independence of the statutory auditors on annual basis, - Discussing possibly individually the audit work with the statutory auditors and the management and reviewing regularly with the management the amount of the auditors' fees.
-Within the framework of a procedure that it determines annually, the Committee has sole authority to authorize performance by the auditors and/or by the members of their network of services not directly relating to their auditing mission, - Other assignments: - Reviewing with management and, when appropriate, the external auditors the transactions binding directly or indirectly the Company and its executive officers, - Seeing to the handling, anonymously, of any feedback concerning a possible internal control problem or any problem of an accounting and financial nature,
+- Monitoring the independence of the statutory auditors on annual basis, - Discussing, possibly individually the audit work with the statutory auditors and management and reviewing regularly with management the auditors' fees.
+Within the framework of a procedure that it determines annually, the Committee has sole authority to authorize performance by the auditors and/or by the members of their network of services not directly relating to their auditing mission,

+• Other assignments:

+- Reviewing with management and, when appropriate, the external auditors the transactions binding directly or indirectly the Company and its executive officers, - Handling, anonymously, any feedback concerning a possible internal control problem or any problem of an accounting and financial nature,

-Finally, the management of the company must report to the committee any suspected fraud of a significant amount so that the committee may proceed with any verification that it deems appropriate.
+Finally, the management of the Company must report to the Committee any suspected fraud of a significant amount so that the Committee may proceed with any verification that it deems appropriate.